emmercm/www/src/blog/restarting-resources-in-kubernetes-v1.15.md

 _Kubernetes v1.15 was released on Jun 19, 2019.
 See "[Restarting Deployments in Kubernetes Before v1.15](/blog/restarting-deployments-in-kubernetes-before-v1.15)" for the older method._

-There's a bunch of reasons why you'd want to restart a resource in Kubernetes:
+There are a bunch of reasons why you'd want to restart a resource in Kubernetes:

 - The code running in a pod is in a "hung" state and liveness probes don't exist or aren't ejecting it.
 - A config map has changed and a deployment restart is needed for it to be applied.